bryanbrunetti/takeaway/PROJECT_SUMMARY.md

 ✅ Comprehensive error handling and progress reporting

 This tool provides a robust, efficient, and user-friendly solution for managing Google Photos Takeout exports at any scale, maintaining both chronological and album-based organization through an innovative dual directory structure.

+**Key Performance Achievement**: The implementation of true ExifTool persistent mode eliminates the primary bottleneck that plagued previous approaches - process creation overhead.
+This results in dramatic performance improvements (5-10x faster) and makes the tool practical for large datasets where non-persistent implementations would be prohibitively slow.